 I am unaware of the temperature specifics needed for dairy products to retain nutrition and essence.
 Against an aerated cola that needs very low temperatures to be relished, we can’t take nutrition in account here.

-A win-win for all: Solar coolers, eKOCOOL supplied to dairy farmers, also made coke retailers for extra income.
+A win-win for all: Solar coolers, eKOCOOL supplied to dairy farmers, also issued authorization as coke retailers for extra income.
 Women to manage the coke outlet alongside.
 Supported by a large multi-national that takes care of the distribution network.
 Makes case of a good CSR initiative to sustain dairy farming (+ coke sales targets!). #justsaying

 Surprisingly, CSR initiative page of Coca-Cola India skips solar coolers and speaks of education, clean drinking water and many other things with a chain of environmental awards.
 Wonder why a search on eKOCOOL shows only two posts in the press-center section. #curious

 Coke’s CSR Sustainability Report 2010, can be a pretty read.